The Spring Graduation Ceremony conferring jubilee doctors and new doctors and celebrating award recipients is held in May.

 At the Spring Graduation Ceremony (in Swedish: Vårpromotion), the doctoral students who have written, published and successfully defended a thesis are honoured with a conferment ceremony.
-Following the public defence of the thesis, the new doctor is entitled to be conferred and receive the doctoral insignia - a ring, hat and laurel wreath.
+Following the public defence of the thesis, the new doctor is entitled to be conferred and receive the doctoral insignia – the diploma, ring, hat or laurel wreath.

-The conferment (in Swedish: promotion - from the Latin word promovere, which means to push forward, advance or promote) symbolises that the new doctoral degree recipient (doctor) has earned the right to assume academic teaching responsibilities at the higher educational level.
+The conferment (in Swedish: promotion – from the Latin word promovere, which means to push forward, advance or promote) symbolises that the new doctoral degree recipient (doctor) has earned the right to assume academic teaching responsibilities at the level of higher education.
 A doctoral degree is the highest level of academic credential one can attain.

-The conferment ceremony at Umeå University takes part in front of a small leaf-covered bridge called a parnass, where the new doctor is greeted by the conferrer (in Swedish: promotor) with a handshake.
-The conferrer, who is himself/herself a doctor, is the one who bestows or promotes the insignia to the new doctors the insignia, the doctoral hat or laurel wreath, the ring and the diploma are examples of the insignia.
-When the doctor has received the insignia, he/she walks through the parnass and is bidden farewell and walks through the parnassus.
+The conferment ceremony at Umeå University takes place in front of a small leaf-covered bridge, called a parnassus, where the new doctor is greeted by the conferrer (in Swedish: promotor) with a handshake.
+The conferrer, who is a doctor, is the one who bestows or promotes to the new doctors the insignia, the doctoral hat or laurel wreath, the ring and the diploma.
+After receiving the insignia, the doctor is bidden farewell and walks through the parnassus.

-Academic and scientific awards are also distributed at the spring graduation ceremony.
-A popular scientific programme featuring short lectures by the award winners is presented on campus in connection with the annual ritual.
+Academic and scientific awards are distributed at the Spring Graduation Ceremony.
+A popular scientific programme featuring short lectures by the award recipients is presented on campus the day before the ceremony.

-The ceremony in Aula Nordica is open for the public and it lasts for about two hours.
-The ceremony starts with a procession participants enter the auditorium.
-The doctors and award recipient take their places on the stage.
-The program starts with a speech by the Vice-Chancellor.
+The ceremony in Aula Nordica is open to the public and lasts for about two hours.
+The ceremony starts with a procession for the participants to enter the auditorium.
+The jubilee doctors, new doktors and award recipient take their places on the stage.
+The programme starts with a speech by the Vice-Chancellor.
 The promotor from each faculty (usually the pro dean or vice dean) then begins to confer the degrees, first to each jubilee doctor and then to each doctor.
 Thereafter, the awards are distributed.
-The doctors and the award recipients do not give speeches.
-The ceremony programme is highlighted by songs and music and ends with a recessional of the participants.
+The jubilee doctors, doctors and the award recipients do not give speeches.
+The ceremony programme is highlighted by songs and music and ends with a recession of the participants.

 Seating for the audience

 Normally there is no need for tickets.
-Some rows are reserved for special guests and guests with special needs, i.e. wheel chair, baby stroller etc. The seats must be taken 10 minutes before the ceremony begins.
+Some rows are reserved for special guests and guests with special needs, i.e. wheel chairs, push chairs etc. Visitors must take their seats 10 minutes before the ceremony begins.

-After the ceremony, a three-course dinner banquet is held for invited guests with speeches, song and dance to celebrate the new doctors and award recipients.
+After the ceremony, a three-course dinner banquet is held for invited guests with speeches, song and dance to celebrate the jubilee doctors, new doctors and award recipients.